 One major reason is that people have different memories as they get older.

-For example, someone in their 20s may remember specific details about a party from ten years ago, while someone in their 70s may remember the general feeling of the party but not any specific details.
+For example, someone in their 20s may remember specific details about a party from ten years ago.
+In comparison, someone in their 70s may remember the general feeling of the party but not any specific details.

 - We learn new things and form new memories.